Commercial and Residential Carpet Beetle Extermination

-As your first choice for insect control, we’ve come across many carpet beetles throughout the Vancouver and Portland areas.
+As your first choice for insect control, we've come across many carpet beetles throughout Oregon and Washington.
 The four most commonly encountered carpet beetles are the black carpet beetle, the varied carpet beetle, the common carpet beetle, and the furniture beetle.
 Of these, the black carpet beetle causes the greatest damage to fabrics.
 They are shiny black, about a 1/8 of an inch long, oval-shaped, and they have brown legs.
 Other species of carpet beetles are more round, smaller, and come in various patterns of white, brown, yellow, and orange with a gray to yellow underside.

 Carpet beetle larvae are about 1/4 of an inch long and wider at the end of the body than at the head.
 These “infant” bugs appear to be hairy, and they have light and dark brown stripes across their body.
 The larvae also have three dense tufts of bristles at their rear that extend outward when disturbed.

 Carpet beetles can mate and reproduce without feeding.
 Depending upon the species, a female can lay 30 to 100 eggs in lint, floor cracks, or other dark, protected areas.
 She may also lay eggs behind and under baseboards.
 It takes about one to three weeks for the eggs to hatch into larvae.
 At this stage of development, the larva will shed its skin five to 12 times during a nine to 36-month period.
 Eventually, the larva will develop into a pupa, which usually lasts six to 24 days.
 Adults may not emerge for another three weeks.

 Carpet beetles prefer to live and breed in dark, undisturbed areas, including: